aquinojosue/wait-for-oracledb/README.md

 # wait-for-oracle

-A small Docker utility to check the availability of an Oracle database, tested with Oracle 11g.
+A small Docker utility to check the availability or existence of tables and records in a dependent Oracle database, tested with [Oracle 11g](https://hub.docker.com/r/sath89/oracle-xe-11g/).

-It uses maven the OJDBC driver is included under the `driver` folder, to build just run `mvn package` and grab the file that's not prefixed with `original-`, copy both, the jar and the script at the `target` and `bin` directories respectively and run as showed in the example.
+It uses maven, the OJDBC driver is included under the `driver` folder, to build just run `mvn package`.

+To use in a project copy both, the jar file (the one that's not prefixed with `original-`) at the `target` folder and the bash script in the `bin` directory to a location in your project, add as entrypoint to your docker file among the lines of the supplied example.

 ```sh
 usage: wait-for-oracle host user password command [-q query] [-d delay] [-e --exceptions]